-Take some time to raise your score before you refinance.
+Take some time to raise your score (and check your credit report for inaccuracies) before you refinance.
 Raising your credit score unlocks more refinance options and can help you secure the lowest interest rate possible.
 Use these quick tips to improve your credit score.

 Pay All Your Bills On Time

 About 35% of your FICO® Score comes from your payment history, making it the single most important factor when it comes to building a great credit score.
 The fastest and most reliable way to improve yours is to build a solid history of on-time payments for each of your accounts.